enivaldoqueiroz/enivaldoqueiroz/README.md

 </h1>

 <p align='center'>
-  A mobile and .net developer from Ceará - Fortaleza, Brazil.
+  A mobile and .net developer from Fortaleza - Ceará, Brazil.
 </p>